alextecplayz/alextecplayz.github.io/about.md

     <tr>
       <td><strong>FOR</strong></td>
       <td>Drug decriminalisation (e.g light drugs, marijuana)</td>
       <td>Sure, with the same laws as alcohol and tobacco.
-18+, you shouldn’t smoke pot and drive, etc. I don’t support or promote drugs.</td>
+18+, you shouldn’t smoke pot and drive, etc. I don’t support or promote drugs.
+Weed's not great, especially in high concentration.</td>
     </tr>
     <tr>
       <td><strong>FOR</strong></td>